jernej-vrscaj/Hello_IoT/README.md

 ## Introduction
 This is an entry-level project to the world of connected devices, hence the title `Hello IoT`.

-All code and IDE's used in this project are open-source.
+All code in this project is open-source.
 [License](#license)

 Hardware: